jangler/oracles-randomizer/doc/ages_hard_guide.md

 ## Dungeons

-- Reach the item on a "shelf" in the D2 sidescroller by placing a block with the cane, riding the Thwomp, and using seeds to run across the gap.
+- Reach the item on a "shelf" in the D2 sidescroller by placing a block with the cane, riding the Thwomp, and using seeds or a bomb boost to cross the gap.
   [[Video]](https://streamable.com/t88r7)
 - Clip through a shutter door in D2 by standing on the button that opens the door, pushing a Moblin into the doorway, and switching with the Moblin.
 You